MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 If you want to deepen your knowledge, here are some experiments you can try:

 - Estimate some custom FCIDUMP files.
-- Investigate the details of resource estimation by exploring the detailed resource estimation tables.
 - Modify the assumptions on the target quantum computer by providing custom qubit parameters.
 - Check out the other resource estimation sample notebooks in the Azure Quantum sample gallery.